 Czech water diplomacy has a development policy aspect.
 The Development Cooperation Strategy of the Czech Republic 2018-2030 stresses water supply and water resource protection as two of its main targets for development aid.
-Czech scientists have transferred their knowledge about water sanitation, in particular about cleaning water contaminated by chemicals and heavy metals like chromium using nanotechnology, to partners abroad streatment in developing countries.
+Czech scientists have transferred their knowledge about water sanitation, in particular about cleaning water contaminated by chemicals and heavy metals like chromium using nanotechnology, to partners abroad.
+Moreover, the Czech Republic has been involved in educational activities for water treatment in developing countries.
 In that regard, Czech scientists have long been engaged in Nepal.
 Nevertheless, the sharing of Czech know-how with developing countries is based on individual research projects for which scientists must search for financial and diplomatic support on a case-by-case basis.
 Therefore, the range of Czech actors in development assistance, which includes the Czech Development Agency, the Ministry of Education, Youth and Sports, various NGOs, and private companies, is poorly integrated.
-There is a huge gap between the scientific and the foreign policy domains search scientific and sports.
+There is a huge gap between the scientific and the foreign policy domains.